John Joseph Leibrecht

-John Joseph Leibrecht (born August 8, 1930) is an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Springfield-Cape Girardeau in Missouri from 1984 to 2008.
+John Joseph Leibrecht (born August 8, 1930) is an American Catholic prelate who served as Bishop of Springfield-Cape Girardeau in southern Missouri from 1984 to 2008.

 Biography

 Early life

 Leibrecht was born on August 8, 1930, in Overland, Missouri, to John and Ellen (née Begley) Leibrecht.
-His parents were of German and Irish descent; one brother became a priest.
+His parents were of German and Irish descent and has one brother became a priest.
 John attended the St. Louis Archdiocesan Latin School, excelling at basketball.
-He then studied at the St. Louis Preparatory Seminary in St. Louis, Missouri, and Kenrick Seminary in Shrewsbury, Missouri.
+He then studied at the St. Louis Preparatory Seminary in St. Louis, and Kenrick Seminary in Shrewsbury.

 Priesthood

 Leibrecht was ordained to the priesthood for the Archdiocese of St. Louis by Archbishop Joseph Ritter on March 17, 1956.
 After his ordination, the archdiocese assigned Leibrecht as associate pastor at Cathedral of Saint Louis Parish.
-He furthered his studies at the Catholic University of America in Washington, D.C., where he earned a Doctor of Education degree in 1961.Leibrecht taught and served as principal at Rosati-Kain High School in St. Louis, Missouri, for 11 years, then served for nine years as superintendent of education for the Catholic schools.
-In 1981, he was appointed as pastor of Sacred Heart Parish in Florissant, Missouri.
+He furthered his studies at The Catholic University of America in Washington, D.C., where he earned a Doctor of Education degree in 1961.
+Leibrecht taught and served as principal at Rosati-Kain High School in St. Louis for 11 years, then served for nine years as superintendent of education for the Catholic schools.
+In 1981, he was appointed as pastor of Sacred Heart Parish in Florissant.

 Bishop of Springfield-Cape Girardeau

 On October 20, 1984, Leibrecht was appointed the fifth bishop of Springfield-Cape Girardeau by Pope John Paul II.
-Leibrecht received his episcopal consecration at Immaculate Conception Church in Springfield, Missouri, on December 12, 1984, from Archbishop John May, with Archbishop Bernard Law and Bishop Glennon Flavin serving as co-consecrators.
+Leibrecht received his episcopal consecration at Immaculate Conception Church in Springfield, on December 12, 1984, from Archbishop John May, with Archbishop Bernard Law and Bishop Glennon Flavin serving as co-consecrators.

-In addition to his duties as diocesan bishop, Leibrecht chaired the US Conference of Catholic Bishops (USCCB) Committee on Education (1986-1989) and the Ex Corde Ecclesiae Committee on U.S. Catholic Colleges and Universities (1991-2000).
+In addition to his duties as diocesan bishop, Leibrecht chaired the United States Conference of Catholic Bishops (USCCB) Committee on Education (1986-1989) and the Ex Corde Ecclesiae Committee on U.S. Catholic Colleges and Universities (1991-2000).
 He was a board member of the Catholic Health Association from 1997 to 2003, and chair of the board for the Center for Applied Research in the Apostolate (CARA) at Georgetown University in Washington, D.C.